-- Slowly glide the knife down, taking care to maintain that 20-degree angle and for the blade of the knife to slide from the heel to the tip.
+- Glide the knife down slowly, taking care to maintain that 20-degree angle and for the blade of the knife to slide from the heel to the tip.
 When you are finished with this motion, all parts of the knife blade should have touched the steel.

 - Repeat this 8-10 times for each side of the knife’s edge.

 - After both sides of the knife have been run on the steel, wipe each side of the knife to clean off the microscopic remnants left behind.

 Sharpening your knife should only be done once every other month.
 Not sure if you need to sharpen your knives?
 Just try slicing through a single sheet of paper.
 If it cuts through easily, there’s still time.
 If not, it’s time to sharpen.

 - Sharpening your knife professionally usually costs about $5-$20/knife